jbconway/INST377FinalProject/docs/README.md

 To run on a local server use the following command:
 Command:
 npm start
+(make sure all dependencies have been downloaded or it will crash)

 To run on vercel use the following steps:
 1. Create a Vercel Account